Hepatitis B Vaccine for Babies

-- How Long Do the Effects of the Hep B Vaccine Last?
+- How Long Do the Effects of the Hepatitis B Vaccine Last?

-- How to Take Care of Your Child After Hep B Vaccination?
+- How to Take Care of Your Child After the Hepatitis B Vaccination?

-- Which Infants Should Avoid Hepatitis B Vaccine?
+- Which Infants Should Avoid the Hepatitis B Vaccine?

-- Precautions to be Taken While Giving Hepatitis B Vaccine to Preemies
+- Precautions to Be Taken While Giving the Hepatitis B Vaccine to Preemies

 Hepatitis B is a liver disease caused by the Hepatitis B virus or HBV.
 The virus can be transmitted from person to person in many ways, including blood transfusions, saliva, and other body fluids.
-It can be hard to pinpoint if your little one is infected as most people with Hepatitis B do not display any signs or symptoms, while other people experience high fever, chills, coughing and jaundiced skin.
+It can be hard to pinpoint if your little one is infected as most people with Hepatitis B do not display any signs or symptoms, while other people experience high fever, chills, nausea, vomiting, loss of appetite and jaundiced skin.
 Hepatitis B can only be diagnosed through a blood test.
 The disease is quite dangerous as around 20% of all infected children can develop dangerous conditions like liver cirrhosis or cancer over time.
 Hepatitis B infects 350 million people around the world, most of whom acquired it as children.
-While it is usually contracted through unsafe sexual intercourse and sharing drug needles in adults, most children are infected when they are born or in their first few years.
+While it is usually contracted through unsafe sexual intercourse, sharing drug needles in adults, from the mother to child, and pregnant women with Hepatitis B passing it to their babies during childbirth, most children are infected when they are born or in their first few years.

 Is Hepatitis B Vaccine Safe for Babies?